alganet/stage0-uefi/README.md

 ### catm

 `catm` allows concatenating files via `catm.efi output_file input1 input2 ... inputN`.
-This allows us to split shared code into separate files.
-We will first use it to append `PE` header to `.hex2` files.
+This allows us to distribute shared code in separate files.
+We will first use it to append the `PE` header to `.hex2` files.
 Before this step PE header had to be included in the source file itself.

 ### M0

-The `M0` assembly language is the simplest assembly language you can create that enables the creation of real world programs with practical application.
+The `M0` assembly language is the simplest assembly language you can create that enables the creation of more complicated programs.
 It includes only a single keyword: `DEFINE` and leverages the language properties of `hex2` along with extending the behavior to populate immediate values of various sizes and formats.

 Thus `M0` code looks like